KotsykAndrey/aml-blockchain-portfolio/case-1-bybit-hack/README.md

 # Part 1: Bybit Hack 2025 by Lazarus Group

-Type: Blockchain Forensics / DPRK Attribution
+Type: DPRK Attribution/Blockchain Forensics

-Date of hack: February 21 2025
+Date of hack: February 21, 2025

 Amount Stolen: ~$1.5 billion USD (in ETH)

 Attributed To: Lazarus Group (North Korea, state-sponsored hackers)

-Sources: Chainalysis, TRM Labs, Etherscan, on-chain data.
+Sources: Chainalysis, TRM Labs, Etherscan, and on-chain data.

 ---

 ## What happened
-In February 2025 is that hackers from North Korea stole 1.5 billion dollars from the crypto exchange Bybit.
+In February 2025 is that hackers from North Korea stole 1.5 billion dollars from the cryptocurrency exchange Bybit.
 This is the biggest crypto theft in history.

 The Bybit hack was carried out by the Lazarus Group, a group of hackers from North Korea.
-They did not hack Bybit directly.
-Instead they hacked a third-party software called Safe{Wallet} that Bybit was using to manage their cold wallet.
+Bybit was not directly hacked.
+Rather, they compromised a third-party software called Safe{Wallet} that Bybit was using to manage their cold wallet.
 The hackers changed the transaction data in the interface.
 When Bybit employees signed the transaction they thought it was a normal transfer but actually they signed a transaction that gave full control of the wallet to the hackers.
 After the theft the money was quickly converted, chain hopped and split through thousands of wallets to confuse the trace.